On the delooping of (framed) embedding spaces: Delooping derived mapping spaces of bimodules

-A prime point is in the $k$-th filtration term $B\op P_{k}$ if it has at most $k$ leaves.
-Similarly, a composite point is in the $k$-filtration if its prime components are in $B\op P_{k}$.
-For instance, the composite point in Figure \ref{C2} is an element in the filtration term $B\op P_{4}$.
-By convention $B\op P_{0}$ is the initial element in the category of bimodules over $W\op P$ -- it is empty in all arities~$\geq 1$.
-The family $\{B\op P_{k}\}$ produces the following filtration of $B\op P$: Analogously to the operadic case, from a $k$-truncated bimodule $M_{k}$, we consider the $k$-free bimodule $\mathcal{F}_{B_{k}}(M_{k})$ whose $k$ first components coincide with $M_{k}$.
+Analogously to the operadic case, from a $k$-truncated bimodule $M_{k}$, we consider the $k$-free bimodule $\mathcal{F}_{B_{k}}(M_{k})$ whose $k$ first components coincide with $M_{k}$.
 Similarly to the operadic case, the functor $\mathcal{F}_{B_{k}}$ is left adjoint to the truncation functor $(-)_{\leq k}$ and can be expressed as a quotient of the free bimodule functor in which the equivalence relation is generated by the following axiom: any composite element in $M_k$ is equivalent to the corresponding product of its prime components.
+One has, $\mathcal{F}_{B_k}(B\op P_{\leq k})=B\op P_k$.
 Consequently, there are the following identifications: